Getting Test Results

 Once you sign in, you will see your ‘Tests and Results’ page.
 If your tests are

 negative, you can view the results here.
 If there was a

 problem with any of your samples and tests could not be performed, you will see a message on this page.
 If any of your test results are

 positive or inconclusive, you will see a message to call the BC Centre for Disease Control (BCCDC).
 Positive results are not stored in GetCheckedOnline and will never be shown on your Tests and Results page.

 If you have ever tested positive for syphilis or hepatitis C, it is likely that future tests will be positive even if you have already been treated for syphilis or hepatitis C. This is because antibodies to syphilis / hepatitis C are still present in your blood.

-Results will show on your Tests and Results until the next time you create a lab form.
-After your next lab form, you can see all of your past tests and test dates on your Testing History page.
+Results will show on your Tests and Results page until the next time you create a lab form.
+After your next lab form, you can see all of your past tests and test dates on you Testing History page.

 What if my results are negative?

 A negative result means that no infection was detected by the test.
 STI tests cannot detect an infection until a certain amount of time has passed and the infection has built up in the body enough to be detectable – this is called the “window period”.
 If you test too soon after exposure to an STI (during the “window period”), you may not get an accurate result.
 If you tested too soon, we recommend that you test again.

 What if there was a problem with my sample?